ceph/ceph-container/osd/README.md

  -  `WEIGHT` is the of the OSD when it is added to the CRUSH map (default is `1.0`)
  -  `JOURNAL` is the location of the journal (default is the `journal` file inside the OSD data directory)
  -  `HOSTNAME` is the name of the host; it is used as a flag when adding the OSD to the CRUSH map

+The old option `OSD_ID` is now unused.
+Instead, the script will scan for each directory in `/var/lib/ceph/osd` of the form `<cluster>-<osd-id>`.

+## Multiple OSDs

+There is a problem when attempting run run multiple OSD containers on a single docker host.
+See issue #19.

+There are two workarounds, at present:
+* Run each OSD with a separate IP address (e.g., use the new Docker 1.5 IPv6 support)
+* Run multiple OSDs within the same container

+To run multiple OSDs within the same container, simply bind-mount each OSD datastore directory:
+* `docker run -v /osds/1:/var/lib/ceph/osd/ceph-1 -v /osds/2:/var/lib/ceph/osd/ceph-2`

 ## BTRFS and journal